perrochon/gb/TUTORIAL.md

 ## Overview

-Andromeda Rising, aka Galactic Bloodshed is a turn-based strategy game.
+Andromeda Rising, aka Galactic Bloodshed, is a turn-based strategy game.
 As the leader of your race you manage your planet, build ships, eXplore your star sytem, eXpand to nearby systems, eXploit any resources you find, and eXterminate anyone in your way (4X).